seder/mensaplan-parser/README.md

 - Use Weeknumbers in JSON and XML
 - configurations vars for working and output dirs

+## Changes and Notes by seder
+- Changed the JSON output format
+- JSON-File now includes information whether a cafeteria is open
+- configuration vars now in seperate file (config.php, see config_example.php for reverence)

 This Parser is now used productive: http://www.uni-ulm.de/mensaplan/